pradxn/aro-webapp/README.md

 - [ ] Share featute
 - [ ] Follow/Unfollow friends
 - [ ] Hide liked posts of an user to general public
+- [ ] Add an official tag instead of a white/blue tick